Branch-and-bound for integer D-Optimality with fast local search and variable-bound tightening: Local-search heuristics

 \section{Local-search heuristics}

-We introduce heuristics to construct a feasible solution to \ref{prob} by applying a local-search procedure from an initial solution.
-We propose different ways of constructing the initial solution and performing the local search.
-In the next section, we also investigate procedures to update the objective value inside the local search in order to make it more efficient.
+We describe heuristics to construct a feasible solution to \ref{prob} by applying a local-search procedure from an initial solution.
+The basic idea, known as the Fedorov Exchange Algorithm, is well known especially for \ref{prob01}, and is contained in, for example \cite{Miller} and \cite{Atkinson}, and the many references therein.
+For completeness, and reproducibility considerations, we give a lot of details that are not all new.
+We describe ours ways of constructing the initial solution (\S4.1-2.) and performing the local search (\S4.3); see \cite{HARMAN2020}, for alternative ideas (for the case of ``saturated designs'', i.e., $s=m$).
+We also briefly explain how we update the objective value inside the local search in order to make it more efficient (\S4.4).
 Without loss of generality, we assume, in this section, that $l=0$ in \ref{prob}.